h4sci/h4sci.github.io/src/content/blog/guest-lecture/index.md

 build our economic index?

 The *Naive Way* of collecting data would be to google for relevant data.
-Like in most countries, in Switzerland, the Federal Statistical Office (FSO) is a good source for information such as the GDP - the most common representation in macroeceonomics for a country's economic activity.
+Like in most countries, in Switzerland, the Federal Statistical Office (FSO) is a good source for information such as the GDP - the most common representation in macroeconomics for a country's economic activity.

 ![](img/google_datasets.png)